 - Route 150 to Howard Station will be discontinued; connections to Howard Station can still be made from Tech Ridge after taking Route 152 to Tech Ridge.

-- Route 50 to Austin Community College will no longer provide service to La Frontera due to the upcoming introduction of a mobility on demand service.
+- Route 50 to Austin Community College will no longer provide service to La Frontera due to the upcoming introduction of a mobility on demand service (expected to be implemented in the coming months).
 The route will be modified to travel down Mays Street to Dell Technologies and Walmart, and a stop will be added at Texas State.

-- Route 51 East to Louis Henna and West to St. David’s will be discontinued and replaced by a mobility on demand service.
+- Route 51 East to Louis Henna and West to St. David’s will be discontinued and replaced by a mobility on demand service (expected to be implemented in the coming months).

 - Route 980 to Downtown Austin will remain unchanged.